 Mud Pies and Dirt Cakes are a fun treat to make with kids.
 Spring and Summer gatherings aren’t the same without a dessert you can shovel out with gummy worms!

-They have been making this at school along with playing with real earth worms.
-Which those conversations crossed and I actually had to ask the school if she had really eaten a real earth worm.
+My little one has been making this at school along with playing with real earthworms.
+Which those conversations crossed and I actually had to ask the school if she had really eaten a real earthworm.

-So over Easter I let her make one for her Easter party.
+So over Easter, I let her make one for her Easter party.
 She did it completely by herself too.
-Super cute and easy Kid recipe coming at you.
+Super cute and easy kid-friendly recipe coming at you.

 This fed a party so you don’t need to follow the amounts of my layers because obviously you may not need a Sam’s Club sized box of Oreos, but I’m not judging if you want to buy them anyways.

 - Put a row of Oreo cookies into the plastic bag squeeze some of the air out so your child doesn’t cause an Oreo explosion in your kitchen.
 Although it’s pretty tasty to clean up, probably not sanitary but still.